rwb/c200/README.md

 * Verify that your calculations match those from R out to the 3rd decimal place.
 * Remember that you should only round the final answer (not intermediate calculations).
 * For this analysis, do you think the mean or the median would be a better measure of central tendency?
 Why?

+### Lesson 5 - Tuesday 2/11/25

+*Note*: First assignment will be distributed on Thursday 2/13/24.
+It will be due on Wednesday 2/19/24 at 11:59pm (ET).

+#### Chapter 4/Topic 6 Begins Here

+* 6.1: A primary purpose of descriptive statistics is to tranmit information about what is typical.
+* 6.2: Considering a specific variable, we summarize typicality through measures of central tendency (mode, median, and mean)